triggerdotdev/vercel-nextjs-workflows/README.md

-# vercel-nextjs-workflows
+# Auto-deploy GitHub actions with preview branches

-An example repo of a Next.js Trigger.dev project with GitHub actions that deploy and archive preview branches automatically
+This is example project uses GitHub actions to deploy Trigger.dev preview branches for each PR and archives them when the PR is closed/merged.